THREAD-3-2/Learning_Hamiltonians/docs/intro.rst

 and we focus here on the task of learning the Hamiltonians of contrained mechanical systems with neural networks, given sample data information of their solutions.

-.. autofunction:: code.trajectories.hat
+.. autofunction:: Learning_Hamiltonians.trajectories.hat

-.. autofunction:: code.hat
+.. autofunction:: Learning_Hamiltonians.hat

 .. autofunction:: hat